imanghafoori1/laravel-microscope/README.md

 >You can also define your own keywords if needed!
 >
->You just define a class for your new keyword and append the class path to the end of the `Finder::$keywords[] = MyKeyword::class` property.
+>You just define a class for your new keyword and append the classpath to the end of the `Finder::$keywords[] = MyKeyword::class` property.
 Just like the default keywords.

 **Example:**

-:one:  Let's say you want to find only the "comments" which contain the word "todo:" in them.
+:one:  Let's say you want to find only the "comments" that contain the word "todo:" in them.
 ```php
  'todo_comments' => [
         'search' => '<comment>',